Windsurf the GorgeRowena ShoresThe Columbia River Gorge

 The City of Roses

-Red Rose We really love living here.
-The quality of life is perhaps the best I've come across anywhere.
+Red Rose We really love the quality of life in the Gorge.
+It is perhaps the best I've come across anywhere.
 You can't help but enjoy yourself here.
 There are many lovely parks and fountains scattered all over the city.
 Downtown is clean, safe and pleasant to stroll through.
 Each year, sometime in the month of June, the "City of Roses" delights visitors from all over the world with the famous Rose Festival.

 Indeed, the city is alive from spring well into autumn with hundreds of festivals and outdoor music concerts featuring world-renowned artists to appeal to virtually every musical taste.
 With the Willamette River flowing north/south through the city, there are many scenic bridges and waterfront parks.
 Portland also has many beautiful fountains that are well worth visiting.